ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 ```

 By adding `import caliban.quick._`, we expose a few convenient extension methods on our `GraphQL` api.
-e.g., we can serve our GraphQL api with minimal setup via a single command:
+For example, we can serve our GraphQL api with minimal setup via a single command:

 ```scala mdoc:compile-only
 import caliban._